If you have ever had a building plan rejected, you will

 Rib Loc is protected by worldwide patents and is manufactured by licensees and franchises around the world.

-Interactive design software for concrete structures
+Interactive design software

 The package encompasses most aspects of reinforced concrete analysis and design including slabs, beams, columns, retaining walls and footings, automatically incorporating the Australian Standard AS3600-1988 concrete structures code.
 It selects minimum concrete strength, member sizes and cover to reinforcement for specific fire ratings and exposure classifications throughout Australia.